matthew-brett/msc_imaging/matlab_faq_2018.md

 Remember, if you want to use someone else's code in your assessment work, you have to ask us for permission *before you submit*.
 Otherwise, we go back to the plagiarism rules that you'll see in the assessment document.

+## What should my analysis figures have on them?

+The wording of the assessment document isn't very clear, but we are expecting that you will generate a single figure, for each combination of participant and N-back number.

+That is, if you have three participants, you will have 3 * 4 = 12 figures.
+If P is the participant, and N is the N-back number, you will have one figure for each of:

+* P=1, N=1
+* P=1, N=2
+* P=1, N=3
+* P=1, N=4
+* P=2, N=1
+...
+* P=4, N=4

+Each figure will have:

+* The reaction time distribution for correct responses for this participant, version of the task.
+* Mean reaction time for correct responses to targets, for this participant, version of the task.
+* Mean reaction time for correct responses to non-targets, for this participant, version of the task.
+* Percent correct, for this participant, version of the task.